-Legally referenced (LEGAL) policies that contain provisions from federal and state laws and regulations, case law, and other legal authorities that provide the legal framework for school districts.

-Board-adopted (LOCAL) policies that articulate the board's choices and values regarding district practices.
+- Legally referenced (LEGAL) policies that contain provisions from federal and state laws and regulations, case law, and other legal authorities that provide the legal framework for school districts. - Board-adopted (LOCAL) policies that articulate the board's choices and values regarding district practices.

-For questions about the material in this handbook, please contact a teacher, counselor or the principal.
+For questions about the material in this handbook, please contact a teacher, counselor, principal, or front office.